ixray-team/ixray-1.6-stcop/README.md

 - Open CMake GUI
 - Press `Browse Source...` button and open folder with the project
-- Select necessary preset from drop-down list
+- Select required options in `IXRAY` category
 - Press `Configure` button and then `Generate` button

 To build the project after generating solution: